Select two speakers:

 - The spatial volume of the Presonus Eris E3.5 3.5” Near Field Studio Monitor is approximately 43.97% greater than that of the Edifier R1280T Powered Bookshelf Speakers.

 SpeakerSize.com is a website that lets you compare the relative size of bookshelf, tower, and center channel audiophile and home theater speakers.
 We are continuously adding new speakers based on user feedback.
 Also, please check out our list of review links below each speaker.
-If you have any speakers you want to see added here, please contact us.
+If you have a speaker or subwoofer you want to see added here, please let me know.

 - Edifier R1280T Powered Bookshelf Speakers vs. other speakers

 - Presonus Eris E3.5 3.5” Near Field Studio Monitor vs. other speakers